In this #PricingPodcast, expert Joanne Smith shares strategies to improve partnering with sales within pricing partnerships.

 Have you offered this course in the past?
 If so, what was the participant’s response?

-**You can hear directly from Joanne Smith during the Fall Pricing Workshops and Conference event in San Diego, CA this October 2017!
+**You can hear directly from Joanne Smith during the Spring Pricing Workshops and Conference event in Chicago, IL 2018!

 (Click the image below for registration details)